xdmushui/partner-center-sdk/develop/update-a-subscription-s-support-contact.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to update a subscription's support contact to one of the partner’s value added resellers.
+How to update a subscription's support contact to one of the partner's value added resellers.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites